DonKarlssonSan/hicetnunc-wiki/Introduction.md

 **Hint:** Before you start minting, you can already start setting up your profile if you already have a wallet.
 Read [How to set up your profile](https://github.com/hicetnunc2000/hicetnunc/wiki/Edit-your-profile)

-**Hint:** In order for your Objekts to show up on the default feed on HicEtNunc, you either have to have setup a profile, or hold some hDAO, or ideally, both.
+**Hint:** In order for your Objekts to show up on the default feed on hicetnunc, you either have to have setup a profile, or hold some hDAO, or ideally, both.
 Read about [hDAO](https://github.com/hicetnunc2000/hicetnunc/wiki/hDAO)

 **Hint:** _This open source project was launched March 1 and is still in its alpha stages.
 Please keep in mind that the site is being actively worked on by contributors who work on a volunteer basis, and features are constantly being pushed and updated to the site.
 This Wiki will try to keep in sync with the newest features and be updated as much as possible, but if some things don’t seem to match, please consult our [Discord](https://discord.gg/9qkgRsqa)._